uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/access-data.md

 # Access Data Files

 ## Authentication and Authorization

 ### Authentication
-Authentication refers to how a user identifies themself to the Gen3 system.
+Authentication refers to how a user identifies themselves to the Gen3 system.
 The method of user authentication varies from system to system.
 This could include eRA Commons, Google, Microsoft Office 365, InCommons, eduGAIN, ORCID, or generally anything following an OIDC standard.
-This is configured by your system operator and you can find more details in the [Gen3 Operator's Guide][configure auth].
+This is configured by your system operator, and you can find more details in the [Gen3 Operator's Guide][configure auth].

 ### Authorization
 Authorization indicates to which data a particular user has access.
-Governance practices vary from Gen3 system to system and this can take a variety of forms, but typically falls into two buckets: white list and dbGaP.
+Governance practices vary from Gen3 system to system and this can take a variety of forms, but typically falls into two buckets: allow list and dbGaP.
 You can find more in-depth details on how this is configured within the [Gen3 Operator's Guide][configure auth].

-#### White list
+#### Allow list
-A white list is simply a list of users (identified based on your method of authentication) that controls which users have access to which data.
-It is in the form of a user.yaml file that is maintained by a the operator of your Gen3 system.
+An allow list is simply a list of users (identified based on your method of authentication) that controls which users have access to which data.
+It is in the form of a user.yaml file that is maintained by the operator of your Gen3 system.
 You should contact the operator of your system or follow whatever process they have in place to request access.
 Gaining access may require you to sign a Data Use Agreement.
 Data access is granted at the program or project level.

 #### dbGaP
 Another common authorization mechanism is dbGaP.
 In order to obtain access to controlled-access data via dbGaP, PIs must first obtain an [NIH eRA Commons account][era_commons] and then obtain authorization to access the data through the [NIH database of Genotypes and Phenotypes (dbGaP)][dbgap].